xianhaochen/backup.github.io/_pages/about.md

 <!--**If you are interested in working with me as a Ph.D. student/research assistant, please feel free to drop me an email including your CV, transcript, and sample publications (if any).** Due to the volume of email inquiries, I may only be able to contact shortlisted candidates (usually within one week).
 Thanks for your understanding. -->

 #### Research Interests ####
 5G/6G is expected to be no longer just for information delivery, but rather serve as an integrated communication and computing platform to “intelligentize” our world.
-In response to this observation, we will explore various research problems in 5G/6G, particularly the joint design of communications and computing/AI based on the end-to-end design principle.
+In response to this observation, we will explore various research problems in 5G/6G mobile networks, particularly the joint design of communications and computing/AI based on the end-to-end design principle.

 - Wireless networking for computing/machine learning (edge intelligence)
   - Edge computing